GriffinCE/drawing-shapes/README.md

 My program did not compile when I forgot to put a semicolon at the end of a line and it gave me a error that said ';' expected.
 I looked at the line it said the error was on and fixed it by adding the missing semicolon.

+My  program didn't do what I wanted it to do when the drawings were overlapping because I did not move the turtle far enough away from the previous drawing.
+I changed it so the coordinates were further away from each other so the drawing would not overlap anymore.

 # Specification

 ## 📖 Learning Objectives